 That's an acceptable number, but leaving this option to the user, buried in advanced settings, and having it deactivated by default is still corrupting the data.
 For Pippa stats, this would always require the question, “How is your analytics windowing configured?”
 Thus, it's possible to have three separate podcasts with identical audiences report three completely different numbers.

 If you want the truly fastest podcast media hosting, or you want to ensure your hosting can handle the high demands of simultaneous downloads, then I recommend choosing the best performers from this list (in no particular order).

-- Top recommendation still: Blubrry or Libsyn tied for first place—IAB certified and in process, respectively
+- Top recommendation still: Blubrry or Libsyn tied for first place—IAB certified

 - Captivate—claims to follow IAB guidelines and interest in certification